Proving programs terminate using well orderings, Ramsey Theory, and Matrices

 \begin{proof}

 We assume that the \compseg enters the \While loop, else the program has already terminated.

-We could try to show that, in every \compsegns, either $x$ or $y$ decreases.
+We could try to show that, in each finite \compsegns, either $x$ or $y$ decreases.
 This statement is true but seems hard to prove directly.
 Instead we show that either $x$ or $y$ or $x+y$ decreases.
-This turns out to be much easier.
+This turns out to be easier.
 Intuitively we are loading our induction hypothesis.
 We now proceed formally.